Overview of the Forensic Psychiatry Training Scheme

 Unlike some other deaneries, all higher trainees in Severn are supported to take two specialist interest days per weeks, one clinical and one non-clinical, to allow them to develop a highly individual timetable that develops them towards their overall career goals.

 The programme allows for attendance at a full range of educational and supervision opportunities.
-This includes the routine weekly supervision with the educational supervisor, reflective practice, peer group supervision, structured training days and the local forensic academic programme.
+This includes the routine weekly supervision with your supervisor, reflective practice, structured training days and the local forensic academic programme.

 There are a range of teaching opportunities available including larger presentations, small group teaching, medical student teaching and mentoring, multidisciplinary teaching and there are also opportunities to work with the local Police, Probation and Prison services in implementing and delivering teaching and training packages.